s-laugh/ITStrategy/ReferenceMaterials/GitWalkthrough.md

 [Learn more](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)

 ### Push
-Saving all the changes made on the local repository to the remote repository
+Push command enables you to save all the changes made on the local repository to the remote repository

 ```bash
 git add . && git commit -m "I have made local changes" && git push -u origin <BranchName>